Tenetri/QuakeMegaMod/README.md

 Note: If you forget to press F10 and your game has already started, press Esc, then select "End Game" and once your back at the lobby screen press F10

 ## Notes
 This is my first ever Quake server mod.
 I used to make maps for this game back in 1999-2002, and though server mods were neat; I just didn't have the resources to learn how to create them.
 Now pretty much 20 years later, with the event of the rerelease, I finally took the time and made this.
 It's more or less a tribute to all the old mods I remember from back then.
-I had tried to use the Add-on feature to get a server working, but the way JPiolho implmeneted the mod is much superior and user friendly.
+I had tried to use the Add-on feature to get a server working, but the way JPiolho implemented the mod is much superior and user friendly.
 I started this project not even knowing how to compile a Quake server mod, so it was a lot of fun for me.
 If you read though the source code, I apologize for how horribly its written lol.

 ## Credits
 Tenetri: Author